mdpopescu/public/README.md

 * WinFormsClock: drawing a clock using WinForms graphics

-* XlEditor: editing Excel files from an ASP.NET (Blazor) application

 * YelpSearch: search Yelp for businesses (eg hotels) near a given zip; solution for https://www.odesk.com/jobs/~~d5624935369d26d1 (I didn't get the job so the code is mine)

 * Zaruri: dice game